zipzit/Sveltekit_Cookie_Auth/README.md

 Note: you will need to create an account at mongodb.com, sign up for a free test tier server, and enter your credentials in the file: /config/default.json

+Note: Many thanks to Nikolas Blahušiak for the original work here.